hoangduytran/blender-manual/manual/editors/asset_browser.rst

    .. _bpy.ops.asset.open_containing_blend_file:

    Open Blend File
-      This button will start a new Blender instance and open the blend-file that contains the asset.
+      Opens the blend-file that contains the asset in a new Blender instance.
-      In the background Blender will keep monitoring that new Blender instance;
-      when it is quit, the Asset Browser will be refreshed to show any updated assets.
+      When this instance is closed, the Asset Browser will be automatically refreshed.

+.. _bpy.types.AssetMetaData.license:

+License
+   Optional name of the license under which this asset is distributed.
+   Not used by Blender itself.

+.. _bpy.types.AssetMetaData.copyright:

+Copyright
+   Optional copyright notice.
+Not used by Blender itself.

 .. _bpy.types.AssetMetaData.description:

 Description
-   Optional field for the asset description.
+   Optional asset description.
 Not used by Blender itself.

 .. _bpy.types.AssetMetaData.author: